-This report covers the operations of the 7C, 1A, in the landing on Utah Beach, Normandy, France, June 6-7 1944.
+This report covers the operations of the US VII Corps, US 1st Army, in the landing on Utah Beach, Normandy, France, June 6-7 1944.
 For the purpose of orientation, the readers attention is directed to a few of the far reaching and decisive conferences hold by the Allied Chiefs of Staff which brought about this operation.
 By the month of May 1941, the top Military and Political leaders of America had decided upon a basic war plan to defeat Germany first.
 This was followed by a series of conferences and military decisions that gradually brought about the final directive to invade Europe.
-Thus at Casablanca, the Allies in Jan 1943, reached the decision to launch operation Overlord in May 1944.
+Thus at Casablanca, the Allies in January 1943, reached the decision to launch operation Overlord in May 1944.
 Tip to this time however, a Supreme Commander had not been appointed, but until such time presented itself, an organization known as COSSAC (Combined Chief of Staff Supreme Allied Commander) was placed in operation on the basic plan.
-This group was organized under the British Gen Morgan, who had been appointed Chief of Staff to the Supreme Allied Commander (designate).
+This group was organized under the British Gen Frederick Morgan, who had been appointed Chief of Staff to the Supreme Allied Commander (designate).

 The General Situation – Allies

 The overall plan of attack involved an assault on the beaches between Caen and Varreville.
 The Initial objectives were : Caen, Bayeux, Isigny and Carentan, including sites for air bases.
 The final and most important of all was the capture of the port of Cherbourg.
 The assault forces for the Americans were organized under the code names U and O for Utah and Omaha.
 The British were assigned the letters S, J and G for Sword, Juno and Gold.